DVSPrakash/RTL_Design_and_Synthesis_Workshop_Using_Sky130_Tech/README.md

     L4 - Sequential optimizations for unused outputs

-## DAY 4: GLS blocking vs non-blocking and Synthesis-Simulation mismatch
+## DAY 4: GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
     L1 - GLS blocking vs non-blocking and Synthesis-Simulation mismatch statements

 ## DAY 5: Optimization in synthesis
+    - If Case constructs
-    L1 - If Case constructs
+    - Incomplete If Case constructs
+    - Incomplete Overlapping Case constructs
-    L2 - For loop and for generate
+    - For loop and for generate